The Albany Consort

 Contact: Louise Carslake, 3931 Linwood Ave., Oakland, CA 94602.
 Telephone: 510-530-3202.

 The Laudami Ensemble consists of young musicians David Ross on flute, violinist Laura Rubinstein-Salzedo, and harpsichordist Michael Peterson.
 As period instrument specialists, they are dedicated to giving lively interpretations of music from the Baroque era.
-The performers are currently finishing their studies at the Juilliard School and at the Royal Conservatory of The Hague.
+The performers have recently finished their studies at the Juilliard School and at the Royal Conservatory of The Hague.

 Mid-Peninsula Recorder Orchestra